Tevaalgorithms/Algorithms/README.md

-# Algorithms and Data Strutures
+# Algorithms
-This repository is mainly dedicated to find algorithms and data structure solutions and discussions.
+This repository is mainly dedicated to find algorithms problems and solutions.